earthreader/web/README.rst

 Install
 -------

-You can install earthreader by pip
+You can install earthreader by pip.

 .. code-block:: console

    $ pip install earthreader

-Then you can use command 'earthreader'
+Then you can use command 'earthreader'.

 .. code-block:: console